 As a litigator, Jim has had first-chair responsibility in numerous cases involving complex factual, legal and policy issues, multiple parties, and large amounts in controversy.
 He also works regularly with multi-disciplinary teams of legal, financial, accounting, engineering and other technical experts to assist local and regional government entities in making comprehensive telecommunications plans, establishing state-of-the-art communications systems, developing strategic partners, and integrating right-of-way and zoning ordinances, franchises, licenses, pole-attachment agreements, contracts, forms, permits and other related documents.

 Jim is a frequent keynote speaker and author on communications matters, and he is the co-host of BroadbandUS.TV’s broadband television policy series.
-Several extensive interviews of Jim are available online, including a feature segment of C-Span “The Communicators” (12-14-08).
-Representative written works include “Economic Development: The Killer App for Local Fiber Networks,” Broadband Communities Magazine (Nov-Dec 2014) (co-author); “A Practical Primer on Pole Attachments,” (APPA 2012) (co-author); “Report of the US Broadband Coalition on a National Broadband Strategy (September 2009) (co-author);” “Bigger Vision, Bolder Action, Brighter Future: Capturing the Promise of Broadband for North Carolina and America,” a white paper for the e-NC Authority of North Carolina (June 2008) (co-author); “A National Broadband Strategy: ‘Make No Small Plans,'” NATOA Journal (Fall 2007); “Eight Bold Steps to a National Broadband Strategy,” FTTH Prism (Jan.
+Several extensive interviews of Jim are available online, including feature segments on National Public Radio and C-Span’s “The Communicators.”
+Representative written works include “Economic Development Is the Killer App for Local Fiber Networks,” Broadband Communities Magazine (Nov-Dec 2016)(cover article)(co-author); “The Emerging World of Broadband Public-Private Partnerships: A Business Strategy and Legal Guide,” The Benton Foundation (Feb 2016) (co-author); “A Practical Primer on Pole Attachments,” (APPA 2012) (co-author); “Report of the US Broadband Coalition on a National Broadband Strategy (September 2009) (co-author);” “Bigger Vision, Bolder Action, Brighter Future: Capturing the Promise of Broadband for North Carolina and America,” a white paper for the e-NC Authority of North Carolina (June 2008) (co-author); “A National Broadband Strategy: ‘Make No Small Plans,'” NATOA Journal (Fall 2007); “Eight Bold Steps to a National Broadband Strategy,” FTTH Prism (Jan.
 2007) (co-author); “America Needs a Fiber-Based National Broadband Policy Now,” FTTH Prism (Oct.
 2006) (co-author); “Deceptive Myths About Municipal Broadband: Disinformation About Public Ownership Impeding Progress,” Broadband Properties Magazine (May 2005); “Curbing Anticompetitive Practices By Cable Incumbents: If Not Now, When?”
 NATOA Journal of Municipal Telecommunications Policy (Winter 2004) (co-author).